Eliphaz: Third Discourse

 36:16 Even so would he have removed thee out of the strait into a broad place, where there is no straitness; and that which should be set on thy table should be full of fatness.
 36:17 But thou hast fulfilled the judgment of the wicked: judgment and justice take hold on thee.

-Job is warned that he is about to be destroyed by God for justifying himself against God; just like the Church groups are justifying themselves against God and his Word to remain faithful to their idols of men, traditions and organizations.
+Job is warned that he is about to be destroyed by God for justifying himself against God; just like today’s called out groups are facing destruction for justifying themselves against God and his Word to remain faithful to their idols of men, traditions and organizations.

-Brethren, Job and we: are in grave danger of the unpardonable sin!
+Brethren, today’s called out Ekklesia are in grave danger of the unpardonable sin!
 Which sin IS self justification against God and a refusal to repent!
 If we refuse to repent, justifying ourselves against God; there is no more sacrifice for our sins!
 Why?
 Because we WILL NOT REPENT.

-The great tribulation correction, is all that remains to SAVE US from damnation for our self justification and refusal to repent and rejection of zeal for God’s commandments for OUR OWN traditions, organizations and men!
+The great tribulation correction is all that remains to SAVE US from damnation for our self justification and refusal to repent and our rejection of zeal for God’s Word for OUR OWN traditions, organizations and men!

 It is not for nothing that Jesus Christ WARNED US that he will spew us out of his body!